 Those who worship false gods turn their backs on all God’s mercies~ Jonah 2:8 NLT

-If addiction were an issue only non-Christians struggled with then there would be little point in me (or any other Christian) addressing the problem.
-What non-Christians do and don’t do should not be the concern of those inside the Church (1stCorinthians 5:11).
-It is not our job as Christians to attempt to modify the behavior of those who do not profess faith in Christ.
+If addiction were an issue only non-Christians struggled with then there would be little point in addressing the problem.
+What those outside the church do and don’t do should not be a concern for those inside the Church (1st Corinthians 5:11).
+It is not our job as Christians to modify the behavior of those who do not profess faith in Christ.
 Christians are commanded to pray for non-Christians and share the gospel with them.
 Period.
-Forcing a non-believer to act like a believer before they become a believer causes (in my opinion) more spiritual harm than good.
-Forcing non-Christians to act like Christians simply produces well-behaved heathens with a false sense of security.
+Forcing a non-believer to act like a believer before they become a believer causes more spiritual harm than good.
+Forcing a non-Christian to act like a Christian simply produces a well-behaved heathen with a false sense of security.

 But that is another topic for another day.

-Christians struggle with the same addictions as non-Christians and addicts in churches affect everyone in the church.
-Christians are all individual parts of a body (1stCorinthians 12:12-27, Ephesians 4:4-5, Romans 12:4-5) so when one part of the body is sick, hurt or sinning the consequences of the sickness, hurt or sin are felt throughout the rest of the body.
+Christians struggle with the same addictions as non-Christians.
+Addiction in churches affects everyone in the church.
+Christians are all individual parts of a body (1st Corinthians 12:12-27, Ephesians 4:4-5, Romans 12:4-5).
+Anytime one part of a body is sick or hurting the consequences are felt throughout the rest of the body.

 Furthermore, anytime one member of the body of Christ struggles with sin the whole body becomes corporately weaker.
-Spiritual weakness in the body makes us all less able to fulfill our calling as salt and light in the culture (Matthew 5:13-16, Luke 14:33-35).
-Christians with addictive behaviors lead Christians and non-Christians alike to believe that Christ has no real power to change our nature or keep us from sin (2ndKings 17:15).
-This leads to fewer conversions and fewer people who were raised in the church sticking around.
-I am convinced that the mass exodus of Christian kids leaving the church in recent years has more to do with the lack of power to overcome problems (including addiction) they have witnessed in the lives of their parents and parent’s friends than any other single issue.
+Spiritual weakness in the body makes everyone less able to fulfill their calling as salt and light in the culture (Matthew 5:13-16, Luke 14:33-35).
+Christians who are addicts lead Christians and non-Christians alike to believe that Christ has no real power to change our nature or help us deal with our junk (2nd Kings 17:15).
+This naturally leads to fewer conversions and fewer church kids sticking around.
+I am convinced that the mass exodus of Christian kids leaving the church in recent years has more to do with the lack of power they have seen in the lives of their parents and other adults to overcome problems, including addiction than any other single issue.

 Contrary to popular belief, addiction is not simply a bad habit, a sign of poor coping skills or a genetic predisposition gone awry.
 Addiction does have physical, emotional and genetic factors but ultimately addiction is a deeply spiritual issue.
-The addicted person gets something real and tangible from the addiction (usually a sense of peace or ability to cope) in exchange the addict becomes physically and/or emotionally dependent on that thing.
+The addicted person gets something real and tangible from the addiction (usually a sense of peace or ability to cope).
+In exchange the addict becomes physically and/or emotionally dependent on that thing.
 They eventually grow to love that thing more than they love God or anything else.